Best Home Infrared Saunas (2026)

 Important Caveats

-- Prices are approximate as of June 2026 and vary widely; premium DTC brands quote or discount on their own sites, and Amazon street prices for JNH, Dynamic, Therasage, and budget tents fluctuate.
+- Prices are approximate as of July 2026 and vary widely; premium DTC brands quote or discount on their own sites (Sunlighten mPulse, Clearlight Sanctuary 2, and Heavenly Heat are now quote-based), and Amazon street prices for JNH, Dynamic, Therasage, and budget tents fluctuate.

-- Most premium full-spectrum brands (Sun Home, Sunlighten, Clearlight, Plunge, SaunaSpace, Heavenly Heat) sell direct-to-consumer; their Amazon search links may surface third-party, used, or unrelated listings rather than the official product.
+- Most premium full-spectrum brands (Sun Home, Sunlighten, Clearlight, Plunge, SaunaSpace, Heavenly Heat) sell direct-to-consumer and are not stocked on Amazon; their buy links point to the official manufacturer product page.

 - "Low-EMF" and "zero-EMF" claims are largely self-reported.
 Few brands publish independent third-party test reports; treat single-figure EMF claims as manufacturer-reported unless independently confirmed, and use carbon-fiber-vs-ceramic and a <3 mG threshold as a guide.